milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Cafe Intro.md

 Emi: "A-anyway!
 What was it that you wanted to tell me?"

-Ingram: "Right, I wanted to let you know that you might meet some of the others who also live around Yuugen house."
+Ingram: "Right, I wanted to let you know that you might meet some of the others who also live around Yuugen House."

 Ingram: "They tend to lounge around the cafe at this time."